jeremyczhen/fdbus/README.rst

 For QNX
 ^^^^^^^

-The same as cross compiling, but when building fdbus, should add the following option to cmake since QNX doesn't support peercred and eventfd:
+The same as cross compiling, but when building fdbus, should add the following option to cmake due to minor difference in QNX SDP:

 .. code-block:: bash

-   -Dfdbus_SOCKET_ENABLE_PEERCRED=OFF -Dfdbus_PIPE_AS_EVENTFD=true
+   -Dfdbus_SOCKET_ENABLE_PEERCRED=OFF -Dfdbus_PIPE_AS_EVENTFD=true -Dfdbus_LINK_SOCKET_LIB=true

 For Android NDK
 ^^^^^^^^^^^^^^^